masesgroup/KEFCore/src/documentation/articles/usage.md

 ---
 title: Usage of KEFCore
-_description: Describes how to use Entity Framework Core provider for Apache Kafka
+_description: Describes how to use Entity Framework Core provider for Apache Kafka™
 ---

 # KEFCore usage